-Chairman and Commissioners
+Commissioners

-As stated in the Seventeenth Annual Report, the appointments of all Commissioners except the Chairman Mr. J.F.H.
-Hamilton and full time Commissioner Mr. J.N.
-King'arui had expired and had not been renewed by the end of the period under review.
+As stated in the Seventeenth Annual Report, the appointments of all Commissioners except full time Commissioners Mr. J.N.
+King'arui and Mr. A. Okoth-Owiro had expired and had not been renewed by the end of the period under review.
 However, the following Commissioners continued attending meetings and to participate in the Commission's activities: